pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"bad-reversed-sequence"+OR+"E0111")

 ### [E0112](#E0112) (too-many-star-expressions)<a name="E0112"></a>
-More than one starred expression in assignment
+More than one starred expression in assignment.

 Emitted when there are more than one starred expressions (`*x`) in an assignment.
 This is a SyntaxError.
 This message can't be emitted when using Python < 3.0.

 **:x: Incorrect code**